dandevs/ClosureAI/Assets/Plugins/ClosureAI/CLOSUREBT_CONTEXT.md

-# ClosureAI Behavior Tree - Context for LLMs
+# ClosureBT Behavior Tree - Context for LLMs

 ## Table of Contents